 An overview of the major features:

 The SiteTree Dashboard is nearly a control panel, where you can toggle the activation of the sitemaps and the enabling of the automatic pinging functionality, choose which types of content to include, adjust the sitemap split-up threshold, reorder with a drag-and-drop the hyper-lists composing the Site Tree, and generally know details about the building process and the latest pinging events.

-WordPress-like settings pages go side-by-side with the SiteTree Dashboard in letting you customise the sitemaps without writing any code.
+WordPress-like settings pages togheter with the SiteTree Dashboard let you customise the sitemaps without writing any code.